tomasAlabes/tomasAlabes.github.io/blog/_posts/2015-09-16-ES6-Classes-For-Java-Developers.md

 {% endhighlight %}

 Everything here is almost self-explanatory, it uses a a very similar syntax than Java.
-Instead of having the constructor with the name of the class, you just put `constructor` and the parameters of it.
+Instead of having the constructor with the name of the class, you just put `constructor` and the parameters for it.
 <br />

 ### Default constructor and the "..." function parameters

-If you don’t specify a constructor for a base class, the following definition is used:
+If you don’t specify a constructor for a base class, the following constructor is used:

 {% highlight javascript %}
 constructor() {}